If you'd like to participate in events during the week before April 18th, click here.

 Register for project(s) by clicking on the registration link and selecting the Hub or project(s) you'd like to attend.

-exhibits for children.
-Read below about the projects offered and sign up here to let
+Read below about the projects offered and sign up here to let us know you are coming to Asistencia.

 Project Host: Master Food Preservers of San Bernardino County